fabquenneville/spotifyremote/README.md

 # spotifyremote

-spotifyremote is a phisical remote for spotify and spotify powered devices.
+spotifyremote is a physical remote for Spotify and Spotify powered devices.

 ## Documentation